Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Refined Models for Safety Verification

 \subsection{Passive Safety with Actual Acceleration}

-\rref{model:dynamicwindowpassive} uses the robot's maximum acceleration in its safety requirement \eqref{eq:pf:3-2} when it determines whether or not a new curve will be safe.
-This condition is conservative, since the robot can only decide between maximum acceleration or maximum braking.
-If \eqref{eq:pf:3-2} does not hold (which is independent from the chosen curve, \ie the radius $r_c$), then \rref{model:dynamicwindowpassive} forces a driving robot to brake with maximum deceleration ${-b}$, even if it might be safe to just slightly brake or just not accelerate in full.
-As a result, \rref{model:dynamicwindowpassive} lacks efficiency in that it may take the robot longer to reach a goal because it has to make extreme choices.
-Besides efficiency concerns, extreme choices can be undesirable for comfort reasons (\eg, decelerating a car braking with full power should be reserved for emergency cases).
+\rref{model:dynamicwindowpassive} uses the robot's maximum acceleration $A$ in its safety requirement \eqref{eq:pf:3-2} when it determines whether or not a new curve will be safe.
+This condition is conservative, since the robot of \rref{model:dynamicwindowpassive} can only decide between maximum acceleration (\(\humod{\ar}{A}\)) or maximum braking (\(\humod{\ar}{-b}\) from \rref{model:robotcontroller}).
+If \eqref{eq:pf:3-2} does not hold (which is independent from the chosen curve, \ie the radius $\rcurve$), then \rref{model:dynamicwindowpassive} forces a driving robot to brake with maximum deceleration ${-b}$, even if it might be sufficiently safe to coast or slightly brake or just not accelerate in full.
+As a result, \rref{model:dynamicwindowpassive} is passively safe but lacks efficiency in that it may take the robot longer to reach a goal because it can only decide between extreme choices.
+Besides efficiency concerns, extreme choices are undesirable for comfort reasons (\eg, decelerating a car with full braking power should be reserved for emergency cases).

-\rref{fig:passivesafetyactualaccillustration} illustrates how safety constraint \eqref{eq:pf:3-2} represents the maximally conservative choice: it forces the robot to brake (the outermost circle around the robot \(p_r\) intersects with the obstacle), even though many points reachable with $-b \leq a_r < A$ are still safe (solid blue area does not intersect with the obstacle).
+\rref{fig:passivesafetyactualaccillustration} illustrates how safety constraint \eqref{eq:pf:3-2} represents the maximally conservative choice: it forces the robot to brake (the outermost circle around the robot \(\pr\) intersects with the obstacle), even though many points reachable with $-b \leq \ar < A$ would have been perfectly safe (solid blue area does not intersect with the obstacle).

 \paragraph{Modeling}